 5. Nemo’s Reef and AquaDuck Water Coaster, Disney Cruise Line

-Limited to the eight and under set, the 1,500-square-foot Nemo’s Reef is filled with Finding Nemo characters, countless fountains, pop jets, and spray nozzles.
+Limited to the eight and under set, the 1,500-square-foot Nemo’s Reef on Disney Cruise Line ships is filled with Finding Nemo characters, countless fountains, pop jets, and spray nozzles.
 There’s also a toddler-sized water slide with a slip-n-slide feel that will have young kids going back again and again.
 And, unlike on most other cruise ships, toddlers in swim diapers are welcome to play here.

 For the tweens and kids eight years old and up, the AquaDuck water coaster stretches more than 750 feet, and a parent can ride together with their child on a two-person raft that goes up and down and out over the side of the ship.